Space History News space history and collectibles feature articles

 |

 Many of the objects now in the space hangar had been in storage for decades.
-A portion was previewed over the past months in the Udvar-Hazy Center's aviation hangar.
+A portion was previewed during the past months in the Udvar-Hazy Center's aviation hangar.

-The museum's space collection is built on an agreement that gives the Smithsonian first option to acquire any equipment used and then retired by NASA.
-The collection includes all but one retired American spacecraft that flew humans and returned safely to Earth; every spacesuit used to walk on the Moon and backups or engineering models of nearly every major American satellite or probe.
+The museum's space collection is built on an agreement that gives the Smithsonian the first option to acquire any equipment used and then retired by NASA.
+The collection includes all but one retired American spacecraft that flew humans and returned to Earth; all the spacesuits used to walk on the Moon and backups or engineering models of nearly every major American satellite or probe.

 Space artifacts from other nations have been donated by individuals and governments or are displayed on loan.

-Other unique artifacts now or soon-to-be exhibited in the McDonnell Space Hangar include:
+Other artifacts now or soon-to-be exhibited in the space hangar include:

-- the manned maneuvering unit used for the first-ever untethered spacewalk
+the manned maneuvering unit (MMU) used for the first-ever untethered spacewalk

-- a form-fitting centrifuge seat made exclusively for Mercury astronaut John Glenn
+a form-fitting centrifuge seat that was made for use by Mercury astronaut John Glenn

-The hangar is named for aerospace pioneer James S. McDonnell, whose company built a number of pioneering aircraft and both the Mercury and Gemini spacecraft, flown by the first American astronauts.
+The hangar is named after aerospace pioneer James S. McDonnell, whose company built a number of pioneering aircraft and both the Mercury and Gemini spacecraft, as were flown by the first American astronauts.

-The museum plans to install additional artifacts in the hangar over the next few years.
+The museum plans to install more artifacts in the hangar over the next few years.

 |